ProgramCrafter/bwinf-de-medal/README.md

 Medal is a small platform for in-browser running contest written in rust.

-It is designed for the German Jugendwettbewerb Informatik, a computer science contest with tasks using Google Blockly as a programming language-replacement.
+It is designed for the German "Jugendwettbewerb Informatik", a computer science contest with tasks using Google Blockly as a programming language-replacement.